PaulTreanor/stringtheory-app/user_manual/user_manual.md

 Playing a chord with StringTheory is designed to be similar to playing a chord with a real guitar.
 The user must press down on the notes of the chord and then strum the instrument.
 While a user selects notes by pressing down on strings across certain frets on a real guitar, a user selects notes by pressing buttons with StringTheory.

 Once a user has selected their chosen chord by pressing down on several notes, they can swipe across the strum area to play the chord.
 There is a swipe gesture icon over this area to show the user where to &quot;strum&quot;.

+<a name="help"></a>
+##  Chord info function

+By clicking the question mark icon in the corner of the screen, near the "bridge" of the fretboard, the user can see all the chords that are included in the app.
+This icon will take you to a new screen where the names of each chord are layed out as well as an image of the chord being played.

 <a name="chords"></a>
 ##  Included chords